Jilete History, Family Crest & Coats of Arms

-in 1066 brought much change, including many immigrants with new names.
+The Norman Conquest of England in 1066 brought much change, including many immigrants with new names.
 Among these were the ancestors of the Jilete family, whose name comes from a diminution of the medieval given name Giles.
-That name is derived from the Greek aigidion,
+That name is derived from the Greek aigidion, which means kid, or young goat.

 Early Origins of the Jilete family